The best ERP software, to make it simpler and easier to manage your inventories, resources, and sales products.

 SAP Business One is also integrated with Microsoft Outlook, meaning you can exchange and share data quickly between the two.
 Finally, it offers very useful reports on all areas of your business.

-Like SAP Business One, Aqxolt's ERP Mark 7 also covers a fair few different facets of your business.
-This highly customisable software provides up-to-date critical information to help companies plan and make more effective decisions at the same time.
+Like SAP Business One, Aqxolt also covers a number of different facets of your business.
+This highly customizable software provides up-to-date critical information to help companies plan and make more effective decisions at the same time.

-The Enterprise Resource Market is competitive, which a large number of large and small vendors offering ERP solutions to manage inventory, shipping, and financials.
+The ERP market is competitive, which a large number of large and small vendors offering solutions to manage inventory, shipping, and financials.
 All tend to offer different points of focus, with some weighted to better serve different areas that might include: accounts, sales and taxes; CRM and project management (PM); materials requirement processing (MRP) as well as supply chain management (SCM).
 Most will offer metrics and analytics for reporting and business intelligence (BI) purposes.
 Here we'll list some of the other companies worth considering:

 PilotERP has its focus on manufacturers, providing a platform to manage production, inventory, and productivity.
 It does this by covering sales and service order, lot and serial control of inventory, a whole range of manufacturing tasks covering materials, labor, and orders, on top of shop floor controls, as well as financial tools for purchasing, planning, and forecasting as part of its accounting suite.
-Pricing is clear and based on two specific models: either subscribing to the SaaS cloud model which costs from $99 per month; or the downloadable software for on-premises use, which costs from $1,995.
+Pricing is clear and based on two specific models: either subscribing to the SaaS cloud model; or the downloadable software for on-premises use.

 Global Shop Solutions provides a comprehensive all-in-one ERP that is available either as a cloud-solution or on-premises.
 The range of features is extensive, and as well as covering all of the normal bases such as sales, inventory, and supply management, also includes options for preventative maintenance, EDI, CAD, document control, messaging, RFID, as well as a range of online services for website and ecommerce to provide an online portal that fully integrates with the software platform.
 With that in mind there is the danger that Global Shop Solutions may spread itself a little too wide, but for business owners who simply want the assurance of having a solution to everything it could serve its purpose well.